TERMS AND CONDITIONS

 9.2 The delivery fee for:

-(b) International shipping for all items under 5 kilograms will be calculated in accordance with Australia Post charges, which will be reflected in the shopping cart at checkout.
+(b) International shipping: : For orders of The Saturday Paper, The Monthly, Quarterly Essay, The Jewish Quarterly and Australian Foreign Affairs that are under 5 kilograms, the delivery fee will be calculated in accordance with Australia Post charges, which will be reflected in the shopping cart at checkout.
 Please note, however, if the Product exceeds 5 kilograms we will contact you directly with a quote for a courier after your Order has been placed.
+For delivery of The Jewish Quarterly outside of Australia, delivery fees will be noted as per the stipulations of Royal Mail.

 9.3 We try to ensure that all Products are delivered within our timeframe of 2 to 15 Business Days after an Order is placed.
 However, due to Product availability, processing and circumstances out of our control, delays may occur.